Cooking Gorgeous

 • Lightly fry the peppers and set them aside.

-• Add the chopped tomatoes and cook for a few minutes before adding the tomato paste.
+• Add the chopped tomatoes and cook for a few minutes.

-• Pour the sauce into the oven dish and cover it with tin foil or a lid.
+• Pour the sauce over the meatballs and vegetables.
+Cover the dish with aluminum foil or a lid.

-• Remove the tin foil or the lid and cook for another 30 minutes or until the potatoes are softened.
+• Bake for 30 minutes.
+Remove the foil and bake for another 30 minutes, until the potatoes are soft and the meatballs are fully cooked.

 Notes